 For funding valuation purposes, assets are valued on a market related basis that recognizes each year's difference between actual and assumed investment return over a closed four-year period, subject to an 80% to 120% corridor on market value.
-The actuarial value of assets is 106% of the market value of assets as of December 31, 2016.
+The actuarial value of assets is 99% of the market value of assets as of December 31, 2017.
 For GASB Statement Nos.
 67 and 74 purposes, assets are valued on a market basis.

 Actuarial valuations are based upon assumptions regarding future activity in specific risk areas including the rates of investment return and payroll growth, eligibility for the various classes of benefits, and longevity among retired lives.
 These assumptions are adopted by the Board after considering the advice of the actuary and other professionals.
 The assumptions and the methods comply with the requirements of Statements No. 67 and No. 74 of the Governmental Accounting Standards Board and are in conformity with the Actuarial Standards of Practice issued by the Actuarial Standards Board.
-Each actuarial valuation takes into account all prior differences between actual and assumed experience in each risk area and adjusts the contribution rates as needed.
-The assumptions used for the December 31, 2016 funding valuation, GASB Statement No. 74 and GASB Statement No. 67 accounting information were based upon a study of experience during the years 2010 through 2014.
+Each actuarial valuation takes into account all prior differences between actual and assumed experience in each risk area and adjusts the results as needed.
+The assumptions used for the December 31, 2017 funding valuation, and the December 31, 2018 GASB Statement No. 67 and GASB Statement No. 74 accounting information were based upon a study of experience during the years 2010 through 2014, unless otherwise noted.
+The December 31, 2017 funding valuation was based upon an investment return assumption of 7.75% and the MP-2015 mortality improvement scale.
+In February 2018, the Board adopted an investment return assumption of 7.25% and the MP-2018 mortality improvement scale for measurement dates beginning with the December 31, 2018 measurement date.
+The 7.25% investment return assumption was used for the December 31, 2018 GASB Statement No. 67 and GASB Statement No. 74 accounting information.
+The use of this assumption in combination with the long-term municipal bond rate of 3.71% resulted in a Single Discount Rate of 5.84% for GASB Statement No. 67 accounting information and 3.82% for GASB Statement No. 74 accounting information.